davestewart/laravel-sketchpad/README.md

 You can navigate to, and run any controller method, even modify parameter values, all from a friendly UI.

 Install the gulp plugin to see updates to your code, live!

+## More info

+For installation and usage instructions, see the [GitHub wiki](https://github.com/davestewart/laravel-sketchpad/wiki).